zorotools/circuitbreaker/README.md

     * `port` should contain the port number on which the Redis server is listening
     * `pass` should contain the password that the Redis server will use for authentication (if the Redis server does not expect a password, this key can be excluded)
   * If the type of the supplied argument does not match any of the above types, it will be assumed that the supplied argument is an already-instantiated object that follows the Redis API and can be used directly as a Redis connection.
 * `logger_config` expects a `logging.Logger` type object which will be used to write any log messages the circuit breaker needs to create.
-If no value is supplied, the circuit breaker will attempt to connect to a Graylog server using environment variables `CB_LOGGER_HOSTNAME` and `CB_LOGGER_PORT`.

 ### get_next_endpoint()
 `for endpoint in circuit.get_next_endpoint():`